omniaintranet/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 2. Click the pen for "Visibility".
 3. Select "Hide Section".

-To add som padding for the section, for a specific device, do the following:
+To add some padding for the section, for a specific device, do the following:

 1. Select the device.
 2. Click the pen for "Section padding".